homan-uppu/writing/2-Essays/Asymmetry (draft).md

 1. *Note: You may say that modeling our endeavors as games is reductive.
 I agree that it is, but I believe it's still directionally correct - that the lessons we extrapolate from smaller games apply to the more complex games each of us plays to get what we want.*
 2. *note: there are many ways to measure game complexity, and it's an active space of research.
 I've tried to provide a simpler definition to work with for now which I believe to be accurate enough for the sake of our discussion, and that any better measure of complexity shouldn't change the conclusions we derive from this.*
 3. *This happens due to the underlying incentives that govern a group of individuals - which is an interesting topic that I plan to dive deep into in another essay.
 Those incentives don't change unless the fundamental nature of the individual mind changes, and I don't see that happening anytime soon.*
+4. *And asymmetry is accelerating exponentially because leverage increases exponentially.
+We can see why by looking at global gdp curve.
+Global GDP is a lagging indicator of leverage.
+It's lagging to the degree of time it takes to use the latest technology to turn an idea to reality.
+For example, the true economic value of what current AI technologies will bring to the world will only become apparent in a couple of years after people have actually used that technology to create value in the world.
+So the true leverage available in this moment will only be reflected by global gdp after some time.
+Yet, despite this lag, global gdp still gives us a good sense of the trajectory.
+Just remember to apply exponential increase when extrapolating.*